-To score this metric use site aerial imagery and any other information collected about the region or watershed surrounding the AA to assess the water source in a 2 km area upstream of your AA (Table 11).
+To score this metric use site aerial imagery and any other information collected about the watershed surrounding the AA to assess the water source within the immediate watershed contributing to your AA (Table 11).
+The maximum distance evaluated is 2 km, but most vernal pool systems have a much smaller local watershed.
+If the watershed is smaller than 2 km, assess only the area that is associated with the vernal pool system the AA is located in.

-Rating Alternative States A Freshwater sources that affect the dry season condition of the AA, such as its flow characteristics, hydroperiod, or salinity regime, are precipitation, groundwater, and/or natural runoff, or natural flow from an adjacent freshwater body, or the AA naturally lacks water in the dry season.
-There is no indication that dry season conditions are substantially controlled by artificial water sources. В Freshwater sources that affect the dry season condition of the AA are mostly natural, but also obviously include occasional or small effects of modified hydrology.
-Indications of such anthropogenic inputs include developed land or irrigated agricultural land that comprises less than 20% of the immediate drainage basin within about 2 km of the AA, or that is characterized by the presence of a few small stormdrains or scattered homes draining into the AA.
-No large point sources or dams control the overall hydrology of the AA. С Freshwater sources that affect the dry season conditions of the AA are primarily urban runoff, direct irrigation, pumped water, artificially impounded water, water remaining after diversions, regulated releases of water through a dam, or other artificial hydrology.
-Indications of substantial artificial hydrology include developed or irrigated agricultural land that comprises more than 20% of the immediate drainage basin within about 2 km of the AA, or the presence of major point source discharges that obviously control the hydrology of the AA.
-OR Freshwater sources that affect the dry season conditions of the AA are substantially controlled by known diversions of water or other withdrawals directly from the AA, its encompassing wetland, or from its drainage basin.
-D Natural, freshwater sources that affect the dry season conditions of the AA have been eliminated based on the following indicators: impoundment of all possible wet season inflows, diversion of all dry-season inflow, predominance of xeric vegetation, etc.
+Rating Alternative States Α There is no indication that dry season conditions are substantially controlled by artificial water sources. В Freshwater sources that affect the dry season conditions of the AA are mostly natural, but also obviously include occasional or small effects of modified hydrology.
+Indications of such anthropogenic inputs include developed land or irrigated agricultural land that comprises less than 20% of the immediate vicinity. С Freshwater sources that affect the dry season conditions of the AA are primarily urban runoff, direct irrigation, pumped water or other artificial hydrology.
+Indications are developed land or irrigated agriculture that comprise more than 20 % of the immediate vicinity.
+D Natural, freshwater sources that affect the dry season conditions of the AA have been eliminated, or all wet season inflows have been impounded or diverted.